 Internet and Entertainment

-This Internet connection is shared with the rest of the house and other buildings on the property, so your speed may be effected by other people also using the Internet.
+This internet connection is shared with the rest of the house and other buildings on the property, so your speed may be affected by other people also using the internet.
 The Wi-Fi router is located in the main part of the house.
 If you would prefer a hardwired connection, you may connect directly to it at the jack in the barn board wall by the table / counter.
 If for some reason the internet stops working or is unstable, please contact us and we will resolve the issue.

 You are welcome to connect any other HDMI device to its second input on the side of the TV.

 Note that there are USB Charger receptacles provided by kitchen counter, on the left and right sides of the bed and at receptacle under TV.